2DGD-F0TH/2DGD_F0TH/chapters/5_CollisionDetection.md

 A logic "AND" operation is performed, pixel-by-pixel, on the bitmasks; with the sprite position taken in consideration, as soon as the first AND returns a "True" a collision occurred.

 \code{collisiondetection/pixel_perfect}

+### Multi-pass collision detection

+It's possible to have a more precise collision detection at a lower cost by combining different collision detection algorithms.

+The most common way to apply a multi-pass collision detection is by dividing the process in a "broad" and a "fine" pass.

+The broad pass can use a very simple algorithm to check for the possibility of a collision, the algorithms used are usually computationally cheap, such as:

+- Circle/Circle Collision Detection
+- AABB Collision detection

+When the simpler algorithm detects the possibility of a collision, a more precise algorithm is used to check if a collision really happened, usually such finer algorithms are computationally expensive and will benefit from the first "broad pass" filter, thus avoiding useless heavy calculations.

 Finding out who hit what
 ------------------------